SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/connect-to-sharepoint-using-jsom.md

 }
 ```

-When the React component's state indicates that the SharePoint JSOM scripts are being loaded, it will display a standard SharePoint Framework placeholder.
+When the React component's state indicates that the SharePoint JSOM scripts are being loaded, it will display a placeholder.
 Once the scripts have been loaded, the web part will display the expected content with the button allowing users to load the information about SharePoint lists in the current site.

 ### Load SharePoint JSOM Scripts Using SPComponentLoader